jeromefroe/dotfiles/install.md

 Direction: Natural".
 * If applications icons continue to stay in the dock after quitting navigate to System Preferences > Dock > "Show recent applications in Dock".
+* To sync your iCloud account to your Mac navigate to System Preferences > iCloud and add your Apple account.
+Note that the passcode for your phone is the one you enter on the lock screen.

 ## 1. Setup Chrome